-Hybrid cloud is a mix of different cloud ‘types’ or environments.
+Hybrid Cloud is a mix of different cloud ‘types’ or environments.
 For example, it could include on-premise private clouds, externally hosted private clouds and public cloud services.
 It may be a mix of UK-based hosting services with global hyperscale public cloud services.
 Basically, it’s a hybrid mix of different clouds.

-Many organisations choose a hybrid cloud solution so that they can deploy their applications and data across a range of cloud environments, to suit their individual organisation’s needs and business challenges, such as reducing cost and increasing service agility.
+Many organisations choose hybrid cloud so that they can deploy their applications and data across a range of cloud environments, to suit their individual organisation’s needs and business challenges, such as reducing cost and increasing service agility.

 Some hosting providers offer hybrid cloud solutions, where your different cloud environments are brought together and managed centrally, with the ability to move data and apps between environments easily.
 The hosting provider takes care of connecting the different cloud environments so that everything can ‘speak to each other’ and so that workloads can be moved from one cloud environment to another.

 - Flexible policy-driven deployment to distribute workloads across public and private environments based on security, performance and cost requirements.

 - Scalability of public cloud is achieved without exposing sensitive IT workloads to the inherent security risks.

 - High reliability as the services are distributed across multiple datacentres both public and private.